Coopez/neuralnets/readme.md

 ====
 _made by: Sebastian Prehn and Niklas Erdmann_

 Note: This contains both the code for Assignment 1 and 2.
-While code for both is distinct, the readme is not.
+While codefiles for both are distinct, the readme is not.

 **Package requirements:**
  - numpy